minimalparts/EVA/README.md

     python3 nn_lexrel_test.py --model=checkpoints/fasttext/check1 --ext=data/models/lexrel_fasttext_vecs.txt

 Hyperparameter search with Bayesian optimisation can be conducted by running *optimise_nn_lexrel.py* or *optimise_nn_compatibility.py*.
+For example:

+    python3 optimise_nn_compatibility.py

+(Make sure to change paths as you see fit in the script itself.)

 More help can be obtained with each script by running